reselbob/AwsLogForwarder4R7/README.md

 <table>
 <tr>
 <td>
 Please be advised that when I ran the test from within AWS Lambda, I did get a timeout error.
-But, the logentry was sent onto InsightOps.
-I have not had any issues in general issues running outside of a test scenario.
+But, the log entry was sent onto InsightOps.
+I have not had any issues in general running outside of a test scenario.
 Still, I am researching the cause fot the timeout.
 </td>
 </tr>
 </table>